How to tell if a cat is pregnant: signs, stages & care

 It’s likely that your cat will be more friendly towards you and will seek reassurance and affection from you more often.
 As well as this, she’s also likely to start showing nesting instincts.
 This is where she seeks out a quiet, safe and comfortable place to give birth.
 Normally, most nesting behaviour happens in the last two weeks.

-As well as behavioural changes, your cat will also change physically.
+Your cat will also change physically.
 Her nipples will become more swollen, and she may groom frequently around them or in the area beneath her tail.
-As well as this, she will continue to eat and drink frequently and will visibly gain more weight.
+Milk production will begin in the final week.
+She will also continue to eat and drink frequently and will visibly gain more weight.

 As she gets close to giving birth, she might appear to be anxious or restless.